How Much Does a Trek in Nepal Cost?

 Several factors can influence the cost of trekking in Nepal.

-• Guide and Porter Fees: Hiring a guide and porter can add to the overall cost but can enhance safety and convenience during the trek.
+• Guide and Porter Fees: Hiring a guide and porter can add to the overall cost, but can enhance safety and convenience during the trek.

 • Accommodation: Lodging options range from basic teahouse to more luxurious accommodations.
 The cost varies accordingly.